 commutes for all $1\le i < j \le k$.
-We call $(R,\mathfrak{F})$, a \emph{specified $\Lambda-\Omega$ bridging pair}. \end{dfn} \begin{rmks} $(i)$ Since composition of polymorphisms is associative, we ignore the unnecessary parenthesis in (\ref{comd3}).
-In this way we avoid the extra layers of associativity isomorphisms.
+We call $(R,\mathfrak{F})$, a \emph{specified $\Lambda-\Omega$ bridging pair}. \end{dfn} \begin{rmks} $(i)$ Since composition of polymorphisms is associative, we ignore the unnecessary parentheses in (\ref{comd3}).
+In this way, we avoid the extra layers of associativity isomorphisms.
 The following figure explains the \emph{bridging} criterion in the case $k=2$.

 The two blue-red commutative squares are parts of the $1$-skeletons of the $k$-graphs; the left one is on the level of $\Lambda$ and the right one is on the level of $\Omega$.
-The edges of the polymorphism $E_R$, shown as dotted black lines, connect vertices of $\Omega$ to vertices of $\Lambda$ in such a way that the remaining squares are commutative (due to the flips) and all the tricoloured path from $w\in \Omega^0$ to $v\in \Lambda^0$ are same.
+The edges of the polymorphism $E_R$, shown as dotted black lines, connect vertices of $\Omega$ to vertices of $\Lambda$ in such a way that the remaining squares are commutative (due to the flips) and all the tri-colored paths from $w\in \Omega^0$ to $v\in \Lambda^0$ are the same.

 $(ii)$ We remark that the commutativity of the above diagram has close similarity with the necessary and sufficient requirement (see \cite[Remark 2.3]{Fowler} and \cite[Theorem 4.4]{Hazlewood}) for a given set of $k$ directed graphs on a common vertex set to be the coordinate graphs of a $k$-graph.